SEO Keyword Research Quick Guide

 • How can I overcome those?

-This framework helps you decide if you can create a better piece of content than the existing articles dominating the search results.
+This framework helps you decide if you can create better content than the existing articles dominating the search results.

 Wrapping It Up

-Since the 1990s the Internet has provided startups with a battlefield they can compete on.
+Since the 1990s, the Internet has provided startups a battlefield to compete.

-Using SEO, startups can reach the same customers their larger, more established competitors are targeting with traditional advertising for pennies on the dollar.
+Using SEO, startups can reach the same customers their larger, more established competitors target with traditional advertising for pennies on the dollar.

-There’s a beautiful quote from the Sun Tzu Art of War that’s apropos:
+There’s a beautiful quote from Sun Tzu’s Art of War that’s apropos:

-In the context of fighting a war, it means that the preparation leading up to the battle decides who is going to win in that battle.
+In the context of fighting a war, it means that the preparation leading up to the battle decides who will win.
 In other words, how well you prepare determines your chances of success.

 The same applies to SEO Keyword research.